Cuc Phuong Nation Park, Nho Quan

 Chau Son Cathedral in Nho Quan

 The Chau Son Cistercian Monastery Church in Phu Son commune merits special recognition.
 Constructed in 1939, the church has strong ties to the Cathedral at Phat Diem in the southern district of Kim Son.
-A large gothic church built with local red brick featuring a large 21m high white dome, it is only a few kilometers away from Nho Quan town and a easy destination if you are already in the area.
+A large gothic church built with local red brick featuring a large 21m high white dome, it is only a few kilometers away from Nho Quan town.
+An easy destination if you are already in the area.

 Boasting magnificent scenery, abundant biodiversity, a rich history, exciting caves and ancient temples, Nho Quan is a fantastic future eco-tourism destination.
 Currently the main impediment to fame is its relatively long distance from the main tourist hubs at Trang An-Tam Coc and a general lack of knowledge of its many wonders.
-For those with an adventurous spirit and a desire to witness the real Ninh Binh, Nho Quan offers a great opportunity to get out there in the real Ninh Binh.
+For those with an adventurous spirit and a desire to witness the real Vietnam up close, Nho Quan offers a great opportunity for an unusual and rewarding trip to Ninh Binh’s heartland.

 Discover Ninh Binh